 Electro labs at the Columbus State Community College

-Ohio Amish Country
+Exploring Ohio Amish Country

 Ohio Amish country

-A house in the Ohio Amish country
+A house in the Ohio Amish country A garden in the Ohio Amish country

 A German tradition.
 Everybody knows the famous Weiner Schnitzel ;) A weiner schnitzel in the menu of a german restaurant

-The book loft in the German village of Columbus.
+The book loft in the German Village of Columbus.
 A bookstore with 32 rooms.
-The book loft in the german village.
+The book loft in the German Village.

 US suburbs

-A really weird experience, it seems so familiar from all the tv shows and movies.
+A really weird experience, it seems so familiar from all the TV shows and movies.

-A suburb
+A suburb Another suburb

 Visiting the Columbus Idea Foundry

-Makerspace in the Columbus Idea Foundry
+Makerspace in the Columbus Idea Foundry Makerspace in the Columbus Idea Foundry

-A pinboard with the question "What is a maker" answer: "A savage"
+Makerspace in the Columbus Idea Foundry A pinboard with the question "What is a maker" answer: "A savage"

-View over Columbus from a skyscrapper
+View over Columbus from a skyscraper